Regularity of the Optimal Stopping Problem for Jump Diffusions: Main results

-Let us first specify the jump diffusion $X$ in \eqref{eq:sde-x}.
-We assume that the drift and volatility of $X$ and the discounting factor $r$ satisfy the following assumption: \begin{ass} Let $a:= \frac12 \sigma^2$.
-Coefficients $a, b, r \in H^{\ell, \frac{\ell}{2}}(E_T)$ for some $\ell>1$, $r(x,t)\geq 0$, moreover there exist a strictly positive constant $\lambda$ such that $a(x,t)\geq \lambda$ for all $(x,t)\in E_T$. \end{ass} Under above assumption, both $b$ and $\sigma$ are Lipschitz continuous on $E_T$.
-For the pure jump component $J$ in \eqref{eq:sde-x}, we assume that it is a L\'{e}vy process with the L\'{e}vy measure $\nu$, which is a positive Radon measure on $\R$ with a possible singularity at $0$.
-This measure $\nu$ satisfies $\int_{\R} y^2 \wedge 1 \,\nu(dy) <\infty$, see \cite{sato}.
-These assumptions on coefficients and the jump component ensure that \eqref{eq:sde-x} admits a unique strong solution, which we denote by $X$.
+Without loss of generality, we will take $C$ in \eqref{ass: h} to be equal to one, otherwise we would rescale the process $X$.
+For the pure jump component in \eqref{eq:sde-x}, we assume that $\nu$ is a L\'{e}vy measure on $\R$.
+See \cite{sato} for this terminology.
+In particular, we require that $\int_{\R} (y^2 \wedge 1) \,\nu(dy) <\infty$.
+When $h\equiv y$, the jump component of \eqref{eq:sde-x} is a L\'{e}vy process.
+The aforementioned assumptions on coefficients and the jump component ensure that \eqref{eq:sde-x} admits a unique strong solution (see \cite{Gihman-Skorohod}), which we denote by $X$.
 This jump diffusion process $X$ is said to have \emph{finite activity}, if $\nu$ is a finite measure on $\R$, otherwise it is said to have \emph{infinite activity}.

-In Assumption~\ref{ass: coeff}, $X$ is assumed to have a nondegenerate diffusion component.
-Meanwhile, it could also have infinitely active jump component.
-The coexistence of diffusions and infinite activity jumps is motivated by recent studies of A\"{i}t-Sahalia and Jacod in \cite{ait-jacod} and \cite{ait-jacod-Brownian}.
+We say that the jumps of $X$ have \emph{finite variation}, if $\int_\R |y| \nu(dy) <\infty$, otherwise we say that they have \emph{infinite variation}.